With the summer break winding down, the first day of school is right around the corner. It’s a good time for a refresher lesson in road safety.

 While signage is posted in these areas, drivers should be mindful of all traffic regulations, including school crosswalks and school loading areas, and always follow the directions of school crossing guards and student patrols.

-Guest also reminded everyone, regardless of how old they are, to always look both ways before crossing any street and to only cross at an intersection with lights, a stop sign, or at a crosswalk.
+Gilmour also reminded everyone, regardless of how old they are, to always look both ways before crossing any street and to only cross at an intersection with lights, a stop sign, or at a crosswalk.
 It is important, especially for children, to never step out between parked cars to cross a street.

 Cyclists should walk their bikes when crossing a street, and both pedestrians and cyclists should make eye contact with drivers of stopped vehicles before stepping into a roadway.
-Children and adults should also to watch for vehicles and cyclists before getting out of a vehicle.
+Children and adults should also watch for vehicles and cyclists before getting out of a vehicle.

-Guest said parents can use this as an opportunity to point out potential hazards and help their children choose safe places to cross streets when needed.
+Gilmour said parents can use this as an opportunity to point out potential hazards and help their children choose safe places to cross streets when needed.

 Originally posted on September 4, 2020